 “Jay, you can’t repeat the past,” says Nick Carraway (Tobey Maguire).
 “Can’t repeat the past?
 Of course you can,” responds Jay Gatsby (Leonardo DiCaprio) to his one and only true friend in Baz Luhrmann’s screen version of F. Scott Fitzgerald’s classic American novel The Great Gatsby.

-Nick Carraway has left the Midwest for New York to make his fortune in the stock market in the spring of 1922 and has moved next door to the mysterious, party-throwing, wealthy stranger known as Gatsby.
+Nick Carraway has left the Midwest for New York to make his fortune in the stock market in the spring of 1922.
+He’s moved next door to the mysterious, party-throwing, wealthy stranger known as Gatsby.
 Nick is also right across the way from his cousin, Daisy (Carey Mulligan), and her blue-blooded husband, Tom Buchanan (Joel Edgerton).

-Luhrmann’s direction is once again loud, brass and overblown, but he does back off on incorporating modern music into The Great Gatsby inserting only a few contemporary songs into the party scenes and relying on music of the era to help the audience get the feeling of what New York was like among the rich in 1922.
-The use of 3D in the film does have an affect on the audience with the snow seeming to fall around you and at times the Rolls Royce speeding right by you, but it’s not enough to merit spending the extra few dollars for it.
+Baz Luhrmann’s direction is once again loud, brass, and overblown, but he does back off on incorporating modern music into The Great Gatsby, inserting only a few contemporary songs into the party scenes and relying on music of the era to help the audience get the feeling of what New York was like among the rich in 1922.
+The use of 3D in the film does have an affect on the audience with the snow seeming to fall around you and at times the Rolls Royce speeding right by you, but it’s not enough to merit spending the extra few dollars to see.